initialed85/cameranator/README.md

   files in addition to the `camera` object instances in `hasura`
 - there's a lot of repetition between the motion_processor and the segment_processor
 - need to DRY up the Dockerfiles
+- need to throw away the page render stuff (maybe not though? handy as an alternate path to see the data)

 ## Usage